zetlex/IPv4-to-IPv6/README.md

 `sudo systemctl restart openvpn`

 ## Connecting
-Copy the .ovpn file to your device and connect to it using OpenVPN Connect. https://openvpn.net/client/client-connect-vpn-for-windows/
+Copy the .ovpn file to your device and connect to it using OpenVPN Connect.<br>
+https://openvpn.net/client/client-connect-vpn-for-windows/